CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 1: the two issues listed on issues page on GitHub

 2: What other design patterns our codes can implement?
-We have been struggling about this for a while, we tried to Strategy pattern in pull request 18 but, it turns out violating Clean Architecture.
+We have been struggling about this for a while, we tried to use Strategy pattern in pull request 18 but, it turns out violating Clean Architecture.
 You are welcome to give advice.

 what has worked well: